 - r—Discount rate, or the target rate of return on the investment expressed in decimal form

-What is an example of calculating discounted cash flow analysis?
+Advantages of discounted cash flow analysis

 This year, the business would give you $210,000, assuming the company’s established 5% YoY revenue growth.
 Next year, $220,500, and so on, assuming the company’s growth rate stays consistent.